sambaly/moborg/project.md

 # Moborg

-This project manages remote mob programming sessions:
+This project manages remote mob programming huddles:

 * Registration:
-  + limit to 5 persons per session
+  + limit to 5 persons per huddle
   + Info for participants: name, Github username, email address, Discord username
   - Integrate with calendars
   - integrate with github for adding collaborators to the repo
   - Integrate with Mobti.me
   - Integrate with zoom
 * Dashboard:
-  + Create a new session
+  + Create a new huddle
-  + See sessions and how many registrations
+  + See huddles and how many registrations

-1. See existing sessions
+1. See existing huddles
-   - Session name
+   - Name
-   - Session date/time (including timezone)
+   - Date/time (including timezone)
    - Number of people registered
    - Participant detail
      - Name